 You may eat.
 If you eat a very heavy meal you may spend a lot of time listening to your digestive juices.
 On the other hand, you may not want to spend your time in the tank feeling very hungry and listening to your stomach growl.
 Eat lightly if you eat immediately before going into the tank.

 Yes.
 Even those “swimmers” that sink like a rock will float in the tank.
-It is impossible not to float in the tank.
+It is impossible not to.
 The tank solution is ten times more buoyant than seawater.
-Eight hundred pounds of salt dissolved in the water make the solution so much denser than your body that your body is pushed to the surface like a cork..
+Eight hundred pounds of salt dissolved in the water make the solution so much denser that your body is buoyed to the surface like a cork.
 It is designed to support your body fully and evenly, giving you that pleasurable, liberating feeling of weightlessness.
 Your face is completely out of the water from the ear line up.
-Your ears will be under the water so earplugs are recommended.
+Your ears will be under water so earplugs are recommended.

 14. Is there a best time to use the float tank?

-This is a matter of individual preference.
-Some people prefer floating in the morning.
-Some prefer floating at night.
+It is a matter of individual preference.
+Some people prefer floating in the morning, others prefer floating at night.
 Some prefer the afternoon at a time when they usually start running out of energy.
 Many people say an hour in the tank feels like a four hour nap.

-15. Is it true that float tanks are more hygienic than spas, jacuzzis, or swimming pools?
+15. Are float tanks more hygienic than Jacuzzis or swimming pools?

-YES.
-Four things make the float so hygienic.
-The first is the high concentration of the Epsom salt that kills viruses and bacteria.
-(The reason the Dead Sea is DEAD) The second reason is that the water in the float tank is completely filtered and sanitized after every float session.
-The third reason is that we use Food Grade Hydrogen Peroxide (instead of chlorine) and the Fourth reason is that there is an Ultra Violet purification system hooked up to the filtering system.
-This is one of the best ways to purify the water before the next floater enters the tank.
+Yes.
+Four things make your float so hygienic.
+First, is the high concentration of the Epsom salt that kills viruses and bacteria.
+Second, the water in the float tank is completely filtered and sanitized after every float session.
+Third, we use Food Grade Hydrogen Peroxide instead of chlorine, and the fourth reason is that there is an Ultra Violet purification system hooked up to the filtering process.
+It is one of the best ways to purify the water before the next floater enters the tank.

 16. Can two people float in the float tank at the same time?

 No. The tank is intended to be an individual experience.
-There is not enough room for 2.
-Any movement by one person would disturb the other and the solution tastes horrible (not salty like the ocean.) and stings like mad if it gets in the eyes.
-The tank is meant for SOLITUDE.
+There is not enough room for two.
+Any movement by one person would disturb the other and the solution is unfriendly to the taste and does not taste salty like the ocean.
+It stings if splashed in your eyes.
+The tank is meant for individual solitude.

 17. Will I be able to resume my daily activities when I get out?

 Yes.
-But I would try to schedule when you do NOT have to RUSH in any way.
-If you are new to floating it may be a good idea to keep your schedule somewhat open for a short period following the float so you can savior the experience for a while.
+But it is recommended that you try to schedule when you do not have to rush in any way.
+If you are new to floating it may be a good idea to keep your schedule somewhat open for a short period following the float so you can savor the experience for a while.
 It is always nice to take time to slowly ease yourself back into a hectic schedule.
-Most people feel very ZEN and MELLO.
-Others…totally reenergized and revitalized.
+Most people feel very Zen and mellow.
+Others feel totally reenergized and revitalized.

 18. Is there anyone who should not float?

-We suggest that people with schizophrenia, or epileptics whose epilepsy is not under medical control not float.
-If you have a kidney condition, acute skin disorder, diabetes or are pregnant we suggest that you ask your doctors advice about soaking in the Epsom salts.
-If you have any reason to think it may not be good for you, check with your doctor first.
+We suggest that people with schizophrenia, or epileptics whose epilepsy is not under medical control, not float.
+If you have a kidney condition, acute skin disorder, diabetes or are pregnant we suggest that you ask your doctor’s advice about soaking in the Epsom salts.
+If you have any reason for thinking that it may not be good for you, check with your doctor first.